 How to Go "No Poo" with Easy Herbal Hair Rinses

-We've been told to "lather, rinse, and repeat" for decades now - and with dreams of healthy, shiny, flowy, bouncy perfection, we have complied.
+Shampoo manufacturers have been telling us to "lather, rinse, and repeat" for decades, and with dreams of healthy, shiny, flowy, bouncy perfection, we have complied.
 But what happens?
-The first day after a wash, your hair is kinda frizzy and dried out.
-On the second day it's looking pretty good.
-By the third day it's a crazy greasy mess again and time to shampoo.
-This cycle happens as your scalp desperately tries to maintain balance.
-Most shampoo strips your hair of sebum, which is the natural oil produced by sebaceous glands to help condition and protect each strand.
-When it's completely washed away, your glands sound the alarm bells and produce even more sebum to compensate for the sudden loss of protection.
-Using gentle cleansers and washing less often allows your body to function the way it was meant to...
+The first day after a wash, your hair is kind of frizzy and dried out.
+On the second day, it's looking pretty good.
+By the third day, it's a greasy mess, and we are back to the shampoo cycle.
+Many people don't realize that this cycle only happens as the scalp desperately tries to rebalance.
+Most shampoo strips our hair of sebum—the natural oil produced by sebaceous glands to help condition and protect each strand.
+When we wash sebum away, our glands sound the alarm and make even more sebum to compensate for the sudden loss of protection.
+Using gentle cleansers and washing less often allows the body to function how it was meant to.

 Going "no 'poo" is a different experience for everyone, depending on your natural hair and scalp condition.
-I have very fine, curly hair with a normal to dry scalp, so the transition was super easy for me.
-I started using the Chamomile Rose rinse recipe below just once a week.
-My hair immediately looked so much healthier and had more body and shine.
-Suddenly, instead of one good hair day a week, my hair was consistently awesome with less frizz and no scalp irritation at all.
-I know other people with thicker or oily hair go through a not so fun "balancing" phase where the sebaceous glands continue to produce more and more sebum in anticipation of that regular shampooing.
-If you can stick it out, the process will eventually find balance and revert back to a normal sebum production rate.
-This usually only takes a few weeks and is well worth the wait.
-Just think of all those neglected hats waiting in your closet!
+I have fine, wavy hair with a normal to dry scalp, so the transition was super easy for me.
+I started using the Chamomile Rose Rinse recipe below just once a week.
+My hair immediately looked so much healthier, and had more body and shine.
+Suddenly, instead of one good hair day a week, my hair was consistently awesome, with less frizz and no scalp irritation.
+Other people with thicker or oilier hair may go through a not-so-fun "balancing" phase where the sebaceous glands continue to produce more sebum in anticipation of that regular shampooing.
+If they can stick it out, the process eventually finds balance, and sebum production reverts to normal.
+Usually, this only takes a few weeks and is well worth the wait.
+It's nothing a good hat can't help you get through!

-Ready to try it out?
-These herbal hair rinses are amazing.
-They are so easy to make and will leave your hair feeling soft and your scalp clean and revitalized, but not stripped or dried out.
+These herbal hair rinses are easy to make and leave your hair feeling soft and your scalp clean and revitalized.
 Use once a week to replace your shampoo for good and allow your natural oils to condition each strand from root to tip.

-The deep golden yellow produced by the chamomile flowers makes this a wonderful choice for light colored hair or to enhance natural highlights in darker hair.
-My hair is dirty blond and I really notice a lightening effect like a sunny glow to my hair when I let it soak in for at least 5 minutes before rinsing out.
+The deep golden yellow produced by the chamomile flowers makes this a wonderful choice for light-colored hair or to enhance natural highlights in darker hair.

-Rosemary is a classic herb for hair health, it helps stimulates scalp circulation and supports healthy follicles.
-The naturally conditioning cocoa butter fats found in cacao nibs will leave your hair feeling soft, and the chocolate colored infusion is perfect for all shades of brown hair.
-Peppermint oil adds an invigoratingly clean scent, and is great for oily or sensitive scalps.
+Rosemary is a classic herb for hair health.
+It helps support scalp circulation and healthy follicles.
+The natural conditioning cocoa butter fats found in cacao nibs will leave your hair feeling soft, and the chocolate-colored infusion is perfect for all shades of darker hair.
+Peppermint oil adds an invigoratingly clean scent and is excellent for oily or sensitive scalps.

 Nettle Lavender Rinse

-Native American's have long used nettle to grow long and silky hair.
+Nettles have been long used to grow long and silky hair.
 Lavender essential oil helps normalize both dry and oily scalp conditions, and its soothing nature makes it a nice choice for sensitive scalps too.
-Making this formula perfect for all hair colors and types.
+This formula is perfect for all hair colors and types.

 Rinse Directions